Are you looking for a homemade dairy-free coffee creamer recipe? You’ll love this one!

 Except it wasn’t.

-Even the “healthy” dairy free coffee creamers I found had an ingredient called carrageenan in them.
-Carrageenan has been linked to gastrointestinal inflammation and colon cancer so; I’m not all that excited about consuming it.
+Even the “healthy” dairy-free coffee creamers I found had an ingredient called carrageenan in them.
+According to the Cornucopia Institute carrageenan has been linked to gastrointestinal inflammation and colon cancer.
+So, I’m not all that excited about consuming it.

-FYI: a number of almond milk and coconut milk brands, not to mention a whole bunch of other organic foods, also have carrageenan in them.
+FYI: Many almond milk and coconut milk brands, not to mention a whole bunch of other organic foods, also have carrageenan in them.
 Here’s a list of ones to avoid.

-- 1 cup of raw almonds or other nuts soaked overnight (find them here) (or use coconut milk)
+- 1 cup of raw almonds or other nuts soaked overnight (or use coconut milk)